soilqualitylab/.github/profile/README.md

-Soil Quality Lab is about regenerative soil building and optimization of LIFE in soil ecosystems.
-Sequester C as LIFE.
+SQL.ag is about regenerative soil building and optimization of quality and productivity in LIVING soil ecosystems.
+Sequester C as LIFE to improve quality.